-• The existing heritage buildings represent significant attractions for the area and are predominantly located in the townsite.
+- The South Western Highway, Old Padbury and Southampton Roads are scenic routes and views from the road should be protected.
+Views from the roads include ridges and valleys and creek lines. - The existing heritage buildings represent significant attractions for the area and are predominantly located in the townsite.
 The close proximity of most of these to one another creates a focus and identity for the area.